cal-itp/eligibility-server/docs/configuration/settings.md

 The value used for `alg` in the JOSE header of the [JWS](https://jwcrypto.readthedocs.io/en/latest/jwt.html#jwcrypto.jwt.JWT.make_signed_token)

 See the Eligibility API's documentation on [Composing a message](https://docs.calitp.org/eligibility-api/specification/#composing-a-message).

+### `SERVER_KEY_PATH`

+The path to the server's private key, stored as a PEM text file.
+Used to decrypt the client's request and sign the server's response.

 ### `SUB_FORMAT_REGEX`